zapneel1/predictive-health-maintenence-ai4i-2020/README.md

 ## Acknowledgments

-- Dataset by Stephan Matzka on Kaggle
+- Raw dataset provided by Stephan Matzka on Kaggle
 - AAS concept aligned with Industry 4.0 standards